jchavarri/FramerNavigationComponent/modules/navigationComponent.md

 # Navigation Component

 A navigation component for Framer.
-It includes:
+It features:

-- Default transitions for pushing and popping views, based on iOS UINavigationController, that you can replace with your own ones.
+- Default transitions animations for pushing and popping views, based on iOS UINavigationController, that you can replace with your own ones.
 - Default header style and animations to show the current and previous layer, also easily customizable.
+- Default header style adapts to iPhone6+ screen size
+- Custom events are emitted before and after popping and pushing

 ## Examples